oddlama/embedded-devices/embedded-devices/README.md

 ```

 Here we use the `I2cDevice` interface provided by `embedded-registers`, which
 already implements the necessary trait from above.
-This means we pass it some
+This means we pass down the
-information at compile time like the kind of I2C address that the device uses
+given interface implementation plus some compile time information like the kind
+of I2C address that the device uses (7/10-bit).
+In turn, `I2cDevice` provides a
-(7/10-bit), plus a Codec which provides information about the protocol i.e. how
-exactly registers are addressed, read and written on the given bus.
-In turn,
-`I2cDevice` provides a simple interface we can use to read/write registers.
+simple interface we can use to read/write registers.

 The address enum `MyAddress` should contain all valid addresses for the device,
 plus a variant to allow specifying arbitrary addresses, in case the user uses